hmZa-Sfyn/supa-c-lang/README.md

 ```

 ## Compatibility
-Currently this SupaCcompiler will compile SupaCsource code to an x86_64
+Currently this SupaC compiler will compile SupaC source code to an x86_64
 compatible binary which has been tested on amd linux and an intel mac.
 Thus most x86_64 architectures should be supported.